Red Mecca

-Red Mecca is the third studio album by English band Cabaret Voltaire.
-It was released in September 1981, through record label Rough Trade.
+Red Mecca is the fourth studio album by English industrial band Cabaret Voltaire, released in 17 August 1981 through Rough Trade Records.

 Background

-While touring the USA in November 1979, Cabaret Voltaire became strongly interested in the rise of the Christian right and its use of television, especially the fund-raising broadcasts of TV evangelist Eugene Scott.
-They compared this to the rise of Islamism, devoting a side to each strand of religious politics on their 1980 mini-album Three Mantras.
-Red Mecca was a culmination of this interest.
-According to Richard H. Kirk: "The whole Afghanistan situation was kicking off, Iran had the American hostages [...] we were taking notice [...] it's not called [Red Mecca] by coincidence.
+While touring the United States in November 1979, Cabaret Voltaire became strongly interested in the rise of the Christian right in the country and its use of television, especially the fundraising broadcasts of televangelist Eugene Scott.
+They compared this phenomenon to the parallel rise of Islamism in the Middle East, devoting a side of vinyl to each strand of geopolitics on their 1980 album Three Mantras.
+Red Mecca was a culmination of this interest; the album further connects these themes to the bleak atmosphere of the deindustrialising North of England under Margaret Thatcher.

+Band member Richard H. Kirk noted that the title was inspired by then-current events in the Middle East: "The whole Afghanistan situation was kicking off, Iran had the American hostages [...] it's not called [Red Mecca] by coincidence.
 We weren't referencing the fucking Mecca Ballroom in Nottingham!"
+According to Chris Watson, the band "wanted to use the word 'Mecca' in the title, and we wanted a strong word complimenting it, and came up with a colour – which happened to be Red.
+I mean, red is a strong colour anyway, but when they came together to make Red Mecca they took on a totally different significance."

-Red Mecca was recorded at Western Works, Sheffield in May 1981.
+Red Mecca was recorded at Western Works in Sheffield in May 1981.

 Release

 Red Mecca reached No. 1 on the UK Independent Albums chart.